xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 In 1925, he wrote, "Statistics may be regarded as ... the study of methods of the reduction of data."

+Wright abhorred the idea of statistics as merely a collection of methods;
+Fisher embraced it.
+Causal analysis is emphatically not just about data; in causal analysis we must incorporate some understanding of the process that produces the data, and then we get something that was not in the data to begin with.
+But Fisher was right about one point: once you remove causation from statistics, reduction of data is the only thing left.

 # CHAPTER 3 From Evidence to Causes: Reverend Bayes Meets Mr. Holmes

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable